yougaaa906/saucedemo/README.md

 •	Test Isolation: Reusable fixtures (e.g., login fixture) and cart-clearing logic ensure tests are independent and reliable.
 •	Robust Error Handling: Timeout control, failure screenshots, and detailed logging (with context) for easy debugging.
 •	CI/CD Integration: Automated test execution and report deployment via GitHub Actions, enabling DevOps collaboration.
-•	精简 Dependencies: No redundant packages, ensuring fast installation and reduced conflicts.
+•     Dependencies: No redundant packages, ensuring fast installation and reduced conflicts.
 •	Configurable & Scalable: Global constants and modular design make it easy to extend to new test scenarios or environments.
 Test Reporting
 Two types of reports are generated for comprehensive test visibility: